-A stethoscope is a fundamental medical instrument used by healthcare professionals to auscultate internal sounds of a patient's body, primarily the heart, lungs, and intestines.
-Invented in 1816 by French physician René Laënnec, the stethoscope has evolved from a simple wooden tube to sophisti
+The stethoscope is a fundamental medical instrument used by healthcare professionals to auscultate internal sounds of the body, primarily those of the heart, lungs, and intestines.
+Invented in 1816 by French physician René Laënnec, the stethosco

 Read More...